erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Companies like Oracle, Ali Baba, Meta, Google and Microsoft are spending aggressively to win on the infrastructure side of AI.
 Soundhound is a way to play the application layer.
 Customers of their voice tech include Five Guys, White Castle and Casey's General Stores.

-**NTDOY**

-After buying at various times since 2021, I added more Nintendo ADRs in anticipation of the runup to their Switch 2 release after seeing the signs of successful console launch.
-My intuition was rewarded, as the ADR price is up 49% year to date.
-I boosted my ADR share count by ~33% in March, April and June after the launch.
-I have high confidence in Nintendo to ride the Switch 2 console, tap into its intelectual property with the new Florida theme park plus Super Mario Bros and Zelda movie releases coming.
-Nintendo is creating new generations of fans beyond its past consoles like super nintendo, N64, Gameboy, Nintendo DS, Wii and the original switch.
-This is an impressive company, the more you learn about it.
-I'm enjoying having this international stock in my portfolio.
-Includes added bonuses like a stake in The Pokemon company and the Seattle Mariners baseball team.
-Check out the "Nintendo Today" app to keep up with happenings.

 **EL**